Attention

 gen = positional_generator(max_seq_len=20)

-model = TransformerModel()
+model = TransformerModel().to(device)

 optimizer = torch.optim.Adam(model.parameters())